sveltia/sveltia-cms/README.md

 - Make sure you’re using the latest stable version of a web browser.
 Firefox ESR and its derivatives, including Tor Browser and Mullvad Browser, are not supported, although they may still work.
 The [local repository workflow](#working-with-a-local-git-repository) requires Chrome, Edge or another Chromium-based browser.
 - Sveltia CMS requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), meaning it only works with HTTPS, `localhost` or `127.0.0.1` URLs.
 If you’re running a remote server yourself and it’s served over HTTP, get a TLS certificate from [Let’s Encrypt](https://letsencrypt.org/).
 - The GitLab backend requires GitLab 16.3 or later.
-- We plan to provide partial compatibility with now-discontinued Static CMS, such as the [KeyValue widget](https://staticjscms.netlify.app/docs/widget-keyvalue).
+- We plan to provide partial compatibility with now-discontinued Static CMS.
+The KeyValue widget is already implemented.
 - Found a compatibility issue or other missing feature?
 [Let us know](https://github.com/sveltia/sveltia-cms/issues/new?labels=bug).

 ## Getting started